yangdanny97/yangdanny97.github.io/_posts/2024-11-15-chestnut-chicken.md

 7. Cook the drumsticks in a large pan or wok until the outside is lightly browned.
 8. Deglaze with a generous splash of cooking wine, and pour in the soy sauce, mirin, ginger, garlic, and all the dry spices.
 9. Put in the mushrooms and chestnuts, and mix.
-10. Pour in 1 additional cup of water, cover the wok, and cook on medium for about 40 minutes.
+10. Pour in 1 additional cup of water (use the mushroom water or low sodium chicken stock for extra umami), cover the wok, and cook on medium for about 40 minutes.
 11. Check occasionally to make sure it doesn't dry out and burn, and stir once or twice as the liquid boils down.
 If there's not enough color, carefully add a few more small splashes of soy sauce.
 12. Once the liquid has boiled down into a sauce, the dish is ready to serve.